oh2mp/esp8266_wattson/Hardware.md

 Wattson has a FT232RL USB to serial chip.
 We want to bypass it and talk directly to the device's internal 3.3V TTL serial line.
-To connect the ESP8266 to Wattson's internal serial line, the soldering points are in the photo below.
+To connect the ESP8266 to Wattson's internal serial line, the soldering points and other needed modifications are in the photo below.

 ![wattson_board_under2_small.jpg](i/wattson_board_under2_small.jpg)